HoracioSoldman/realtime-events-analytics/README.md

 [Apache Kafka](https://kafka.apache.org/) is another open-source platform which enables distributed event streaming, high-performance data pipelines, stream analytics as well as efficient data integrations.
 Here we utilise Kafka to guarantee the delivery of the streamed data to the right consumer groups before ingesting them to Elasticsearch.

 ### 4. Elasticsearch
-[Elasticsearch](https://www.elastic.co/) is the **E** in the ELK stack which is a shorthand of Elasticsearch Logstash and Kibana.
+[Elasticsearch](https://www.elastic.co/) is the **E** in the popular ELK stack which is a shorthand for Elasticsearch Logstash and Kibana.
 Elasticsearch is a powerful search engine software which provides a distributed and multitenant-capable full-text search.
-Although Elasticsearch does not belong to the open-source community, we chose to add it to our stack since it is a crucial component allowing us to visualise our data in Kibana.
+Although Elasticsearch does not belong to the open-source community, we chose to add it to our stack since it is an essential component allowing us to visualise our data in Kibana.

 ### 5. Kibana
 [Kibana](https://www.elastic.co/kibana) is a rich visualisation tool which enables data analytics at speed and scale for observability, security and search.
 Kibana is the **K** in the popular ELK stack.
 It enables us to visualise the streamed data in realtime.